Quantum Markovian master equations: resonance theory shows validity for all time scales

+We establish rigorous bounds on Markovian approximations to the dynamics of a finite dimensional quantum system linearly coupled to an environment of free quantum particles (a quantum field).
+We show that the Markovian master equation is valid for all times, approximating the true dynamics to $O(\lambda^2)$, $\lambda$ being the system-environment coupling constant.
+Further, we construct a new Markovian semigroup which is asymptotically exact, meaning that it approximates the true dynamics and converges to the correct final state to all orders in $\lambda$, as time tends to infinity.
+Our method is based on the quantum dynamical resonance theory which we explain in some detail.
+In particular, we derive the theory for a wide class of initial system-reservoir states, including entangled states.
+Our approach is purely analytical and our constructions are based on concrete perturbation theory in $\lambda$, valid for all times.

-{\bf Acknowledgements.\ } The author thanks Martin K\"onenberg for his collaborations on which the present work builds, and for carefully proofreading the current manuscript, and Roberto Floreanini for valuable comments.
+{\bf Acknowledgements.\ } The author thanks Martin K\"onenberg for his collaborations on which the present work builds, and for carefully proofreading the current manuscript, and Roberto Floreanini and Philipp Strasberg for valuable comments.
+Sincere thanks go to two referees who lent their expertise to examine this work in depth, and suggested very beneficial clarifications.
 The author was supported by the Simons Foundation and the Centre de Recherches Math\'ematiques, through the Simons-CRM scholar-in-residence program, as well as by an NSERC Discovery Grant and an NSERC Discovery Accelerator Supplement grant.